daniel-buchanan/decaf-orm/README.md

    });
    ```

+> **Note:** this documentation assumes a certain level of knowledge of dependency injection, specifically the default
+> provider included with .Net from version 5 onwards.
+> Specifically, it is assumed that you know how to either create or configure the dependency injection for either:
+> a) A WebAPI project
+> b) A console application using bare metal `IServiceCollection` and `IServiceProvider`

 To configure a given database provider, works in a very similar way; insofar as that an extension method is provided on the `decafOptions` which allows for the configuration.
 For example, with PostgreSQL:
 ```csharp